 Another tracer would be distinctive patterns of sediment deposition.
 Large coastal deltas would hint at boosted levels of erosion and rivers (or engineered canals) swollen from increased rainfall.
 Telltale traces of nitrogen in the sediments could suggest the widespread use of fertilizer, fingering industrial-scale agriculture as a possible culprit; spikes in metal levels in the sediments might instead point to runoff from manufacturing and other heavy industry.

-More unique, specific tracers would be non-naturally occurring, stable synthetic molecules such as steroids and many plastics, along with well-known pollutants including PCBs—toxic polychlorinated biphenyls from electrical devices—and CFCs—ozone-eating chlorofluorocarbons from refrigerators and aerosol sprays.
+More unique, specific tracers would be nonnaturally occurring, stable synthetic molecules such as steroids and many plastics, along with well-known pollutants, including polychlorinated biphenyls (toxic chemical compounds from electrical devices) and chlorofluorocarbons (ozone-eating molecules from refrigerators and aerosol sprays).

 The key strategy in distinguishing the presence of industry from nature, Schmidt notes, is developing a multifactor signature.
 Absent artifacts or convincingly clear markers, the uniqueness of an event may well be seen in many relatively independent fingerprints as opposed to the coherent set of changes that are seen to be associated with a single geophysical cause.